vegardit/cygwin-portable-installer/README.md

     2. install [Cygwin](http://cygwin.org) with the pre-selected set of packages,
     3. install the [ConEmu](https://conemu.github.io/) tabbed terminal,
     4. create an init scripts that will keep the installation portable,
-    5. install the [apt-cyg](https://github.com/transcode-open/apt-cyg) package manager.
+    5. install the [apt-cyg](https://github.com/transcode-open/apt-cyg) command-line package manager.
-    6. install the [bash-funk](https://github.com/vegardit/bash-funk) Bash toolbox and adaptive Bash prompt.
+    6. install the [bash-funk](https://github.com/vegardit/bash-funk) Bash toolbox with it's adaptive Bash prompt.
 5. Now you can launch your portable Cygwin environment using the newly created `cygwin-portable.cmd` batch file.